MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 ### -DisableCatchupQuickScan
 Indicates whether Windows Defender runs catch-up scans for scheduled quick scans.
 A computer can miss a scheduled scan, usually because the computer is off at the scheduled time.
-If you specify a value of $False, after the computer misses two scheduled quick scans, Windows Defender runs a catch-up scan the next time someone logs onto the computer.
-If you specify a value of $True, the computer does not run catch-up scans for scheduled quick scans.
+If you specify a value of $False, after the computer misses two scheduled quick scans, Windows Defender runs a catch-up scan the next time someone signs in the computer.
+If you specify a value of $True, the computer doesn’t run catch-up scans for scheduled quick scans.

 ```yaml
 Type: Boolean